MozaicWorks/SoftwareDesignStudies/README.md

 A typical complaint about any design exercise is that they are too simple.
 While a design study is arbitrarily complex (you can build a complete twitter clone if you want to), it's unlikely you will have the time to properly explore a lot of complex problems.

-It turns out however that most complex problems can be split into smaller problems.
+It turns out however that most complex problems can simpler composed solutions.
 These simpler problems tend to repeat, and to compose in different ways.
 Knowing how to solve the simpler problems and how to split the complex into simple are two important software design skills.

 Also, solving the simpler problems will lead to improved design skills, which you can then use for new problems.
 It's anyway better than not making the effort at all.